ScilifelabDataCentre/genome-portal/README.md

 ## Contributing

-Two types of contributions are espacially welcome:
+Two types of contributions are especially welcome:

-- **Data**: Consult our [requirements](https://genomes.scilifelab.se/contribute) for
+- **Datasets**: Consult our [requirements](https://genomes.scilifelab.se/contribute) for
 including a dataset to the portal, and contact us if you have any questions.